OutSystems/docs-product/src/extensibility-and-integration/external-database/integrate-external-db-ib.md

 |Phone Number|"" (empty string)|<ib>NULL</ib>|"+1 555 565 3730"|
 |Text|"" (empty string)|<ib>NULL</ib>|"My name is Christina Sharp."|
 |<Entity> Identifier|When an Entity is created, the <Entity> identifier data type is created for the identifier attribute.|---|---|

+For more information about integrating with external databases, see [Integrating OutSystems with your ecosystem](https://success.outsystems.com/Support/Enterprise_Customers/Integrating_OutSystems_with_your_ecosystem).